namesakefyi/namesake/CONTRIBUTING.md

 ## Releasing

 Any PRs containing a changeset, once merged into `main` will generate or update an automated PR titled `ci: Release`.
 This PR contains updates to the changelog using the changesets from all the PRs that have merged since the last release.
-To release the latest version of Namesake, merge this `ci: Release` PR into `main` and a workflow will kickoff to update the release tag on the repo and deploy changes to Cloudflare.
+To release the latest version of Namesake, merge this `ci: Release` PR into `main` and a workflow will kickoff to update the release tag on the repo and deploy changes to production.